-Rules & Regulations
+Rules

 Participation in the Indie Cup events is free and open to any developer who meets the following general eligibility requirements:

-- At least one member of the core development team must be a permanent resident or a citizen of the country or countries where the event is taking place; alternatively, eligible titles must be operated through a legal entity registered in that country;
+- At least one member of the core development team must be a permanent resident or a citizen of the country or countries where the event is taking place;

-- Applying developers must be able to submit a playable build of their project and at least 2 minutes of gameplay footage representing the current state of their game;
+- Applying developers must be able to submit at least five minutes of gameplay footage representing the current state of their game for Round I of the competition, and a playable build of their project for Round II;

 II.
-SUBMISSIONS
+Submissions

 Official Selection